 Things to consider when hiring a solid service advisor

-Now that you know what to look for in a service advisor, there some factors to keep in mind when considering hiring one.
-For starters, consider how your dealership and employment brand will appeal to women candidates.
+Now that you know what to look for in a service advisor, there are some factors to keep in mind when considering hiring one.
+For starters, consider how your dealership and employment brand will appeal to female candidates.
 Half of your customers are women, so having at least one female service advisor on staff will help you better connect with that demographic.
 Consider advertising the job with a title other than “service advisor,” so as to appeal to a larger number of applicants.
-Alternate titles can include customer service representative, service secretary or customer service associate.
+Alternate titles can include customer service representative or customer service associate.
 While technical knowledge is beneficial, you might consider advertising the position with “no experience required” to welcome applicants who have all the other necessary skills without potential bad habits that will require much more aggressive retraining to break.
-Lastly, consider the number of service advisors your dealership needs to meet demand to give your customers the full attention and service required.
+Lastly, consider the number of service advisors your dealership needs to give your customers the full attention and service they require.

 Benefits of a solid service advisor

 A service advisor typically touches a customer five times more than a sales person, making proper candidates for this position a crucial component for your dealership’s success.
-As new car sales are expected to plateau or decline next year, a stable of high-quality service advisors will keep your customers coming in for repairs and services.
-Preparing for 2017 means staffing up with skilled service advisors who can create a lasting, positive impact.
+As new car sales are expected to plateau or decline next year, a stable group of high-quality service advisors will keep your customers coming in for repairs and services.
+Preparing for the coming months means staffing up with skilled service advisors who can create a lasting, positive impact.

-Thanks to NCM Associates’ content partner, Hireology, for sharing the guidance on employee referral programs.
-Learn more about Hireology.
-And join NCM’s experts for more actionable advice for hiring the best people for your team in our Hiring Top Talent and Success-Driven Pay Plans classes.
+Thanks to NCM Associates’ content partner, Hireology, for sharing their guidance on employee referral programs.
+Learn more about Hireology and join NCM’s experts for more actionable advice on hiring the best people for your team in our Hiring Top Talent and Success-Driven Pay Plans classes.